ShirakijiM/Modular-operator-and-Holevos-commutation-operator/title.md

-Modular operator and Holevo's commutation operator
+On the Relation between Modular operator and Holevo's commutation operator